Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Definition** \
 > Non-hierarchical relationships are represented by edge between nodes.

 For example, "the department teaches the subject" relationship can be visualized as non-hierarchical.
-Example is shown in the Figure 2 below.
+An example is shown in the Figure 2 below.

 <p align="center">
     <img src="img/non_hierarchical_edge.png" alt="non-hierarchical-edge" title="Non-hierarchical edge" width="600"/><br/>